Dallas Fed Mobility and Engagement Index Gives Insight into COVID-19’s Economic Impact

 Without much doubt, diminished mobility and engagement was a major factor in the slowdown in economic activity and the sharp rise in unemployment.
 The left panel of Chart 2 plots the national MEI along with the Weekly Economic Index (WEI).

 The WEI, developed by researchers at the Dallas and New York Feds and Harvard econometrician James Stock, is an aggregate of 10 daily and weekly indicators of economic activity that is highly correlated with output growth relative to a year prior.

-Social Distancing and the Economic Outlook
+Mobility, Engagement and the Economic Outlook

 The MEI captures what is arguably the primary driver of the large drop in economic activity and, therefore, is a key metric in forming our assessment of economic conditions and the outlook for future activity.
 We expect limits on mobility and engagement to decline further in the coming weeks and months as government restrictions ease.